djag-qld/documentproduction/README.md

 - Maven and at least Java 8 to build the application.
 - Running CAS which provides CAS v2 protocol and attributes for role and agency.
 The role is checked against for basic administration access (see Cloudformation property referencing what you want the role to be called).
 The agency is used to separate all data so that a running instance can support multiple agencies/business units.

+Note: This service does not create KMS keys for you.
+You need to create them yourself and update hte IAM managed policy to provide access to this service to sign and get public keys from.
 Note: The infrastructure is handled by a Cloudformation template under aws/cf.

 ### Steps